buildsomething01/GenAI_Samples/README.md

 > Finished chain.
 The currency of India is the Indian rupee.
 The capital of India is New Delhi.
 The languages of India include English, Hindi, and Tamil.

-Key learning
+## Key learning
-tructured tool calling	Uses create_structured_chat_agent with OpenAI-compatible models .
+Structured tool calling	Uses "create_structured_chat_agent" with OpenAI-compatible models .
 It was not working with simple react prompt  because of the output parsing .
 Langchian was not able to make a function call .